awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ## Step 3: Send simple commands using the `AWS-RunShellScript` document<a name="walkthrough-cli-example-1"></a>

-Run the following command to get IP information for an instance\.
+Run the following command to get IP information for a Linux instance\.

+If the operating system type of your target instance is a Windows Server, change the `document-name` to `AWS-RunPowerShellScript` and change the `command` from `ifconfig` to `ipconfig`\.

 ------
 #### [ Linux & macOS ]